PKua007/rampack/doc/shapes.md

 This section contains general shape classes with an extensive control over the shape.
-Especially flexible is the [class `generic_convex`](#class-genericconvex), which, basing on Minkowski sums and convex hulls of predefined primitives enables ones to craft most of reasonably-shaped convex particles.
+Especially flexible is the [class `generic_convex`](#class-genericconvex), which, basing on Minkowski sums and convex hulls of predefined primitive building blocks enables ones to craft most of reasonably-shaped convex particles.
 The list includes

 * [Class `polysphere`](#class-polysphere)
 * [Class `polyspherocylinder`](#class-polyspherocylinder)